 Content marketing is the marketing and business process for creating and distributing relevant and valuable content to attract, acquire, and engage a clearly defined and understood target audience – with the objective of driving profitable customer action.

-Listed below are the steps that we follow and recommend for every content marketing campaign.
+Listed below are the steps that we follow and recommend for every campaign focused on content marketing for law firms.

 Setting goals and a framework for a law firm’s content marketing strategy is an essential way to get started.
 Identify who you want to reach, how often you want to publish, who will do the writing (in-house attorneys or outsourced blog copywriters), and the style of writing.